-Listen to a seasoned venture capitalist discuss the increasing trend of new companies focusing on a community to win hearts, minds, and markets.
-Our fireside chat will feature different perspectives around community trends, and the effect the community industry will have on core business products.
+In this fireside chat from CMX Summit, a seasoned venture capitalist discussed the increasing trend of new companies focusing on a community to win hearts, minds, and markets.
+This fireside chat highlighted different perspectives on community trends and the effect the community industry will have on core business products.

-Kobie is a partner at Upfront Ventures, the largest and longest-running venture firm in Southern California.
+Kobie Fuller is a partner at Upfront Ventures, the largest and longest-running venture firm in Southern California.
 He joined the firm in 2016 and has led investments in companies including TheWaveVR, Cordial, Bevy, The Mighty and MetaCX.
 Kobie is also the founder/creator of Valence, a networking platform aimed to unite the combined global power of black professionals.
-He has deep experience in SaaS businesses, marketing technologies, and emerging technologies including VR and AR (he was an early personal investor in Oculus which was acquired by Facebook for $3BN).

 Derek Andersen is the co-founder and CEO of Bevy.
-Bevy powers C2C (customer to customer) communities for Atlassian, Twitch, Slack, Atlassian, Duolingo, and others.
-Derek also co-founded Startup Grind, a community of 650 Chapters in 120 countries designed to educate, inspire, and connect entrepreneurs.
+Bevy powers customer-to-customer events communities for Atlassian, Twitch, Slack, Atlassian, Duolingo, and others.
+Derek also co-founded Startup Grind, a community of 650 chapters in 120 countries designed to educate, inspire, and connect entrepreneurs.
 He previously worked at Electronic Arts.
-Derek lives in Palo Alto CA with his wife and four children.

-20x plus growth in terms of revenue – can we link that back to the community efforts?
-When we invest, we’re looking for you to have the ability to leverage high growth or community.
+- When we invest, we’re looking for you to have the ability to leverage high growth or community.

-For any company that is creating a movement (like Peloton) it’s hard to attribute X amount to community.
+- For any company that is creating a movement (like Peloton), it’s hard to attribute a specific revenue amount to community.
 But really, it’s the core to success.

-As a VC we look for authentic, amazing founders.
-The founder of the Mighty has a real passion and authenticity around “why should this community exist.”
-At some point in our lives, we will all be there.
-Target market: literally everyone.”
+- As VCs, we look for authentic, amazing founders.
+The founder of The Mighty has a real passion and authenticity to around: “Why should this community exist?”

-It’s rare to find companies with meaningful economic returns and could actually change the world, when we do, it’s a no-brainer.
+- It’s rare to find companies with meaningful economic returns that could actually change the world.
+When we do, it’s a no-brainer.

-Unfortunately, not seeing enough pitches coming in that have community at their core.
-Bird, Goat, The Wing, The Mighty—all have explosive growth because they’re using community.
+- Unfortunately, we’re not seeing enough pitches coming in that have community at their core.
+Bird, Goat, The Wing, The Mighty: These all have explosive growth because they’re using community.

-The future of community—while VC’s rep 100’s of millions of dollars, but community builders represent 100’s of millions of people.
+- While VCs represent hundreds of millions of dollars, community builders represent hundreds of millions of people.
 Let’s use that in a big way and take it seriously.